Vivek48Shah/ContextRec/README.md

 ## Extensibility

 The current implementation uses **only product IDs** to build sequences and train the model.
 However, this architecture is extensible.
-You can enhance it by incorporating:
+We can enhance it by incorporating:

 - Product category or brand embeddings
 - User demographics or behavior segments